smartopsacademy/bigmarker-action-for-elementor-pro-forms/README.md

-# BigMarker support for Elementor Forms
+# BigMarker actions for Elementor Pro Forms

 Simple solution for users of BigMarker and Elementor.
 This plugin will allow you to add channel subscribers and register webinar attendees via Elementor's Pro form widget.